 St. John’s Wort Side Effects

-One of the main reasons people want to try St. John’s wort instead of a prescription antidepressant is to avoid side effects.
+One of the main reasons people want to try St. John’s wort, instead of a prescription antidepressant, is to avoid side effects.

-A most concerning side effect is photosensitivity.
+A very concerning side effect is photosensitivity.

-If you take St. John’s wort, it’s critical that you protect your eyes from sunlight.
+Caution: If you take St. John’s wort, it’s critical that you protect your eyes from sunlight.

 St. John’s Wort and Drug Interactions